appscode/blog/content/post/run-elasticsearch-in-aks/index.md

 ![AzureSuccess](AzureStorageSuccess.png)

-> **If you have reached here, CONGRATULATIONS!! :confetti_ball: :confetti_ball: :confetti_ball: You have successfully backed up MySQL Database using Stash.** If you had any problem during the backup process, you can reach out to us via [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20GKE).
+> **If you have reached here, CONGRATULATIONS!! :confetti_ball: :confetti_ball: :confetti_ball: You have successfully backed up Elasticsearch Database using Stash.** If you had any problem during the backup process, you can reach out to us via [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20GKE).

 ## Recover Elasticsearch Database Using Stash